StianHaSu/IN3260-measuring-multi-hop-queuing-delay/ns-allinone-3.39/ns-3.39/UserGuide.md

     - The results are written to the results.csv file, on the row corresponding to the simulation round.
 7. 3 to 6 are repeated four more times.
+8. Dircetory with name ***[trailing packet size]-[cross traffic packet size]-[link capasity (in Mbps)]***6 is created.
+If the simulation is a three intermediate simulation, the folder is prefixed by "three-"
+9. All files created during the simulation run is moved into the directory created in step 8.

 ## Clarifications and possible confusion
 1. If you see that the packet sizes are 30 bytes less than you expect in the